OHDSI/Achilles/README.md

 Achilles has some compatibility with Data Quality initiatives of the Data Quality Collaborative (DQC; http://repository.edm-forum.org/dqc or GitHub https://github.com/orgs/DQCollaborative).
 For example, a harmonized set of data quality terms has been published by Khan at al. in 2016.

-What Achilles calls an *analysis* (a pre-computation for a given dataset), the term used by DQC would be *measure*
+What Achilles calls an *analysis* (a pre-computation for a given dataset), the term used by DQC would be *measure*.

 Some Heel Rules take advantage of derived measures.
 A feature of Heel introduced since version 1.4.
 A *derived measure* is a result of an SQL query that takes Achilles analyses as input.
 It is simply a different view of the precomputations that has some advantage to be materialized.
-The logic for computing a derived measures can be viewed in (TODOAL) (was in `AchillesHeel_v5.sql` file).
+The logic for computing a derived measures can be viewed in the Heel SQL files in `/inst/sql/sql_server/heels`, which are described further in the [Developers README file](README-developers.md).

 Overview of derived measures can be seen in [CSV file here](inst/csv/heel/heel_results_derived_details.csv).

 For possible future flexible setting of Achilles Heel rule thresholds, some Heel rules are split into two phase approach.
 First, a derived measure is computed and the result is stored in a separate table `ACHILLES_RESULTS_DERIVED`.
 A Heel rule logic is than made simpler by a simple comparison whether a derived measure is over a threshold.
-A link between which rules use which pre-computation is available in [CSV file here](inst/csv/heel/heel_rules_all.csv)  (previously was in `inst\csv\achilles_rule.csv`) (see column `linked_measure`).
+A link between which rules use which pre-computation is available in [CSV file here](inst/csv/heel/heel_rules_all.csv)  (previously was in `inst/csv/achilles_rule.csv`) (see column `linked_measure`).

 # Heel Rules